The Legacy of LeBron's Soldier Line

 LeBron Soldier II (2008)

 The Nike LeBron Soldier II was crafted to be worn by LeBron in Beijing during the summer of 2008.
-The design is slightly different to the rest of the LeBron soldier line, with no strap and a reinforced lateral.
-It still looks just as clean, though!
+The design is slightly different to the rest of the LeBron soldier line, with no strap and a reinforced lateral – but it looks just as clean as its brothers.
+This one initially dropped in two colourways: 'White/Black/Gold/Red', and 'White/Navy/Red'.

 LeBron Soldier III (2008)

 The straps are back!
-The Nike LeBron Soldier III featured a double-strap along the upper.
-It also sported a shark-tooth midsole, and was worn by LeBron during one of the most memorable buzzer-beaters of his career.
+The Nike LeBron Soldier III featured a double-strap along the upper, and also sported that serrated, shark-tooth midsole.
+LeBron wore this model during one of the most unforgettable buzzer-beaters he ever achieved, at the 2009 Eastern Conference Finals.

 LeBron Soldier IV (2010)